Ravenneo/AirQuality/README.md

 - For calibration check also: Trends in Atmospheric Carbon Dioxide> https://www.esrl.noaa.gov/gmd/ccgg/trends/gl_trend.html
 - You can look into my other repository as the MQ135 code is the same https://github.com/Ravenneo/CO2-sensor

+In my code, for Arduino UNO:
+- DHT is wired to Digital Pin 8
+- IC2 and MQ135 wird as I did in CO2 proyect https://github.com/Ravenneo/CO2-sensor  Analogic In A2 for MQ135 and I2C CristalLiquid screen is conected to Analogic IN (A5-SCL and A4-SDA)

+You have to look for your Rzero for Gas measures.
+Emoticons for gas are set as <2000 :) - >2000 :/ - >5000 :(